hhudson/jmeter_demo/README.md

 This repo demonstrates how to get started with Jmeter Testing for Oracle APEX

-## Organization
+## Step 1

-The essential structure of this repo is taken from the [Insum Starter Template](https://github.com/insum-labs/starter-project-template), with the addition of a [jmeter](/jmeter/README.md) folder.
+You'll want to start in the [jmeter folder](jmeter/README.md) to install the JMeter binaries